Little Artwork Everywhere: Heartwalk 2018

 Heartwalk kicks off from Black Crow Studios at 7pm, 30 April, and wraps up with walking tours and a Shutdown Party (featuring even more local talent) at The Workshop on 5 May.
 You can check out the full Heartwalk event details here or check out more of the incredible artwork from the 2017

-Heartwalk receives funding through the Country Arts WA Project Fund, supported by Regional Arts Fund, an Australian Government initiative supporting the arts in regional and remote Australia.
+Heartwalk receives funding through the Project Fund, supported by the Regional Arts Fund, an Australian Government initiative supporting the arts in regional and remote Australia.
 The Australian Government’s Regional Arts Fund is provided through Regional Arts Australia.